lucialarraona/dtu_mlops23_project/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:
 The biggest challenge in our project was building and managing the docker images.
-The image itself is aroun 8GB and it took a very long time to build (around 10-15 minutes) even with a high-speed CPU.
-Even when verified that the steps to pull the data (dvc pull) while building the image were correct (approved by the teacher) it still couldn't pull the data and therefore the image can't run properly.
+The image itself is around 8GB and it took a very long time to build (around 30 minutes) even with a high-speed CPU.
+Even when verified that the steps to build the docker file where correct (approved by the teacher) and that the image was built with no errors, we could not manage to successfully run the image on the virtual machine as we encountered path related problems: `FileNotFoundError: [Errno 2] No such file or directory: 'data/processed/train.pth'` even though the data folder existed, and which also did not happen while running without the docker image directly on the virtual machine.

+Regarding Vertex AI, we could not use it as it required to upgrade the google cloud account and ask for a quota increase that never came on time.
+We could only run the model on compute engine.
+We would have liked to use Vertex AI and are a bit bummed.

 Apart from that, the rest of the steps where able to be performed smoothly.
-Tracking with wandb, unittesting, linting, and deployement in both FastAPI and using cloud functions was very exciting to setup and see it worked.
+Tracking with wandb, unittesting, and deployement in both FastAPI and using cloud functions was very exciting to setup and to see that it worked as expected.

 ### Question 27